 For East siders, Amber Park’s location is an easy sell.
 Located just minutes from East Coast Park with brilliant connectivity to the CBD and Changi Airport, there is little to fault about its location.
-Moreover, this will be further enhanced once the upcoming Tanjong Katong MRT becomes operational in 2023.
-The station will be a mere 3 minute walk away.
+Moreover, this will be further enhanced once the upcoming Tanjong Katong MRT station becomes operational in 2023.
+It will be a mere 3-minute walk away.

 This area remains highly popular amongst buyers – a 2019 PropertyGuru survey found that 1 in 3 buyers expressed a desire to purchase a property in District 15.

-Amber Park’s attractiveness lies in its proximity to amenities which both Meyer and Tanjong Rhu cannot boast of.
+Amber Park’s attractiveness lies in its close proximity to amenities and shopping malls, which both Meyer and Tanjong Rhu cannot boast of.
 What do I mean by that?

 |Bus Station||Buses Serviced||Distance From Condo (& Est. Walking Time)|

 |‘Opp Tg Katong Rd Sth P/G’||36, 48||160m, 2-min walk|